CarloLucibello/GraphNeuralNetworks.jl/GNNGraphs/docs/src/temporalgraph.md

 ```

 ## Data Features
-A temporal graph can stode global feautre for the entire time series in the `tgdata` filed.
+A temporal graph can store global feature for the entire time series in the `tgdata` filed.
 Also, each snapshot can store node, edge, and graph features in the `ndata`, `edata`, and `gdata` fields, respectively.

 ```jldoctest